 To get a super crispy exterior for this asian cauliflower recipe this is how you make the batter.

-There is nothing quite as satisfying as biting into crispy cauliflower wings and having the crunch be so loud, it’s basically deafening.
+There is nothing more satisfying than biting into crispy cauliflower wings and hearing a loud crunch.
 To do this, we use a blend of regular all-purpose flour mixed with some corn starch.
 If you are gluten intolerant, consider using rice flour instead.
 Just be sure to adjust the amount of water used.

 In addition to a blend of flours, we also add seasoning.
 Our absolute favorite seasoning is Badia Complete Seasoning.